LEAH HARMONY LEARNED the truth the day she took Mama for her annual physical.

 “Hey, where ya going, magnolia?”
 Mike grabbed her arm.

-Suddenly the enormous room begin to close in on her.
+Suddenly the enormous room began to close in on her.
 “Gotta get some air.”
 She wrenched out of his grasp and bolted through the crowd to the French doors.
 Outside, on the terrace, she took a few deep, fortifying breaths.
 She welcomed the biting cold—it helped clear her head as she struggled to assess the situation.
 Leah watched her own frosty breath mingle with the pirouetting snowflakes, which caught the light from the ballroom in myriad pinpoints of fire, like sparks floating down from heaven.
 The gardens and endless expanse of grounds beyond were already blanketed.

 Had Annie ever stood out here, on this precise spot on a late February night, and watched snowflakes dance and stick to her eyelashes?
 Leah squeezed her eyes shut and willed herself not to think about it.
 Not one tear, damn it.
 No more tears.

 She turned and gazed at the imposing rear facade of the great house, as intimidating as the front.
 An hour earlier, as she and Mike had driven through the stone and wrought-iron gates of Whitewood, the Bradburn family estate, she’d felt as if she’d been there before.
-Gravel had crunched under the tires of Mike’s Mercedes as they’d made their way down the quarter-mile-long drive from the road to the stately home whose windows glowed in mute welcome.
+Gravel had crunched under the tires of Mike’s Mercedes as they made their way down the quarter-mile-long drive from the road to the stately home whose windows glowed in mute welcome.
 She remembered thinking it looked like a magazine ad for single-malt Scotch.

 Leah hadn’t been surprised at the sensation of déjà vu.
-While her companion had yammered self-importantly about his connection to the illustrious photographer, Leah had found herself wondering what Mike’s reaction would be were he to find out how much she already knew about Whitewood and its century-old English-style stone manor house.
+While her companion had yammered self-importantly about his connection to the illustrious photographer, Leah had found herself wondering what Mike’s reaction would be were he to find out how much she already knew about Whitewood and its 120-year-old English-style stone manor house.
 She could have told him the estate’s two hundred acres boasted an Olympic-size swimming pool, tennis courts, and an apple orchard.
 Not to mention the summerhouse and carriage barn.

 Mike’s grating voice horned in on her thoughts.
 “Bet you don’t see much snow in Kansas, huh, Dorothy?”